 From the Palau de les Arts Reina Sofia (the avant-garde Valencian Opera House), to the Museu de les Ciències Princípe Felipe, L’Hemisfèric (an IMAX / 3D cinema and planetarium), L’Umbracle (a magnificent gardened esplanade) and L’Oceanogràfic (the largest oceanographic aquarium in Europe).

-The City of Arts and Science is one of Valencia’s most important points of interest and you should definitely put it on your “What to do in Valencia” list.
+The City of Arts and Science is one of Valencia’s most important points of interest and you should definitely put it on your list.

 If you already surprised to hear that there’s a “Sistine Chapel” in Valencia, just wait till you see the Church of San Nicolás in person.